Skip to content

 This textbook has undergone a significant renovation in 2024.

-From there, you can fork the project and make it your own.
+From there, you can modify the project and make it your own.
 Enhancing the baseline examples is part of the joy of this design.
 As we take something known and change it, we begin to learn new ideas and deepen our understanding.

 We’ve also changed the source code colorization engine from Prism.JS to Highlight.JS with a modified atom-one-dark theme.
 While some functionality has been lost (line numbers, block highlighting), the author feels this provides a less cluttered view.
 This, coupled with moving to the Source Code Pro font with plenty of padding within the text, makes for a more effortless reading experience.